peteroupc/peteroupc.github.io/random.md

 <small>(E) In my opinion, Ruby's `Random#rand` and `SecureRandom.rand` methods present a beautiful and simple API for random number generation.</small>

-<small>(F) Calling the `setSeed` method of `SecureRandom` before use is recommended.
-The data passed to the method should be data described in note (C).</small>
+<small>(F) Calling the `setSeed` method of `SecureRandom` before use is RECOMMENDED.
+The data passed to the method SHOULD be data described in note (C).</small>

-<small>(G) [**`std::random_device`**](http://en.cppreference.com/w/cpp/numeric/random/random_device), introduced in C++11, is not recommended because its specification leaves considerably much to be desired.
+<small>(G) [**`std::random_device`**](http://en.cppreference.com/w/cpp/numeric/random/random_device), introduced in C++11, is NOT RECOMMENDED because its specification leaves considerably much to be desired.
 For example,  `std::random_device` can fall back to a pseudorandom number generator of unspecified quality without much warning.
-At best, `std::random_device` should only be used to supplement other techniques for random number generation.</small>
+At best, `std::random_device` SHOULD only be used to supplement other techniques for random number generation.</small>

 <small>(H) The .NET Framework's `System.Random` class uses a seed of at most 32 bits, so doesn't meet the statistical RNG requirements.
 However, a subclass of `System.Random` might be implemented to meet those requirements.</small>

 ----

 In the limited cases where existing solutions are inadequate, a programming language API could implement cryptographic and statistical RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
-Such an API is recommended to be reasonably fast for most applications, and to be safe for concurrent use by multiple threads, whenever convenient.
+Such an API is RECOMMENDED to be reasonably fast for most applications, and to be safe for concurrent use by multiple threads, whenever convenient.

 > **Example:** A C language API for such RNGs could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.